SSLIS/pizzaParty/README.md

 Wout loves making pizza and is always looking for new recipes.
 Want to help him out?
 Find out how in [this repository's wiki](https://github.com/WoutDLN/pizzaParty/wiki).

+With special thanks to the students of the Digitising Cultural Heritage Materials course, who took part in the residential week of 2022, for being my guinea pigs.

 ## About

 This repository was designed as a sandbox environment for students who want to feel comfortable working with git and GitHub.